 Speeding Ticket Penalties

-The penalties for speeding depend upon;
+The penalties for speeding depend upon:

 - the rate of speed,

-- what class of drivers licence the driver has,
+- the class of drivers licence,

 - your personal driving history,

-- previous demerit point accumulations.
+- previous demerit point accumulations

 The lower the class of licence the more severe the penalties.
 Where there are previous convictions the insurance implications compound.